 When you become a State-certified Used Oil Collection Center and accept used motor oil from the public you increase your customer traffic, provide a valuable service to your community, and receive a recycling incentive from CalRecycle.

-If you would like to download all of these materials in a single document, link to the Complete CCC Operators Guide.
+If you would like to download all of these materials in a single document, link to the complete CCC Operators Guide.
 You may also want to visit the page on Used Oil Certified Collection Center FAQs.

 Collection Center Basics